Democrats and Progressives have been talking about Gun Control for decades, and where has that gotten us?

 As every language expert will tell you, it's critical that we create our own frames for our policies and draw the other side into debating on our playing field.
 Make them explain why they should be allowed to continue to be irresponsible.
 It's a losing argument for them.

-When we shape the dialog on this issue to one of responsibility, at a minimum we win the middle, and in the end we get the gun "control" we want just by appealing to people's moral core of the need for responsibility.
+When we shape the dialog on this issue to one of responsibility, at a minimum we win the middle, and in the end we get the gun "control" we want just by appealing to people's moral core that understands the need for responsibility.

 With this language we are shifting the conversation away from the government doing something to people and demanding they step up to the plate with them taking personal responsibility.